splunk/public-o11y-docs/get-started/tutorials/k8s-java-traces-tutorial/config-k8s-for-java.rst

 Part 1: Configure your Kubernetes environment
 ******************************************************************

 Before deploying the OpenTelemetry Collector, you must have a running Kubernetes cluster.
-In this tutorial, we'll use minikube as the cluster.
+In this tutorial, we'll use minikube to create the Kubernetes cluster.

 .. _run-the-cluster: